 15. Low-Carb Crackers

 Low-carb crackers are easy to make at home, but there are store-bought versions as well.
-You may be able to find cheese crackers made with 100% cheese or almond flour crackers that are also low in carbs.
+You may be able to find cheese crisps made with 100% cheese or almond flour crackers that are also low in carbs.
 These are great subs for snacks like Cheez-Its, Ritz, and similar products.
 They curb your cravings for crunch while giving you nothing but keto nutrition along the way.

 Traveling and snack foods go hand in hand.
 But most snack items are not really keto-friendly, and that’s why you need to bring your own food with you.
 Or you could simply do your research before the trip to learn which snacks available at stores, gas stations, and fast food places are keto-friendly.